 Egypt Travel Guide

-Egypt is an iconic destination that is on the bucket list of every traveler.
-It has the world’s most enduring and preserved monuments which continue to baffle historians.
-The Land of Pharaohs, Pyramids and Mummies transports you to a bygone era where you are surrounded by intrigue, adventure, and unsolved mysteries.
+Egypt is an iconic destination on every traveler’s bucket list.
+It has the world’s most enduring and preserved monuments, which continue to baffle historians.
+The Land of Pharaohs, Pyramids, and Mummies transports you to a bygone era, where intrigue, adventure, and unsolved mysteries surround you.
 New revelations about its mysterious past are still unfolding, keeping the hype alive.
-The ancient structures have been linked with Egyptian beliefs about the afterlife, creating a sense of mystery and cultural significance that has piqued curiosity around the world.
+The ancient structures have been linked to Egyptian beliefs about the afterlife, creating a sense of mystery and cultural significance that has piqued curiosity worldwide.

 After years of political turbulence, tourists are coming back to Egypt.
 It is heartening to see the popular spots buzz with tourists clicking pictures, bargaining with the hawkers, soaking in the beauty, and trying to decipher Egyptian history.
 Parking lots are jammed, the bazaars are bustling, and hotels are full – Egypt is back in business.